intel/zephyr.js/docs/sensors.md

 ### start
 `void Sensor.start()`

-Starts the sensor instance, the sensor will get callback on onchange whenever there's a new reading available.
+Starts the sensor instance, the sensor will get callback on onreading whenever there's a new reading available.

 ### stop
 `void Sensor.stop()`